Leadership Team

 Dr. Roanne Preston, Chief Medical Officer

-An accomplished researcher and educator, Dr. Preston is currently a CIHR Chair for the Health Services Competition and contributes extensively to academic publishing.
-Her research interests focus on maternal airway management, knowledge translation through evidence-based medicine, and improving surgical quality outcomes.
+She is also an active researcher and educator, Dr. Preston currently serves as a CIHR chair for the Health Services Competition and contributes to academic publications.
+Her research focuses on maternal airway management, evidence-based medicine and improving surgical outcomes.

 Ruth Appanah, Executive Director of Inter-Campus Operations

-Ruth began her career working in laboratories at the UK Medical Research Council and the Medical Genetics Department at the University of British Columbia.
-She has both Master of Science and Master of Business Administration degrees.
+She started her career working in laboratories at the UK Medical Research Council and the Medical Genetics Department at the University of British Columbia.
+She holds both a master of science and a master of business administration.